 - Tax refund fraud: claiming tax refunds that one is not entitled to

-- Offshore tax evasion: holding investments in offshore financial institutions to avoid paying tax
+- Offshore tax fraud and tax evasion: holding investments in offshore financial institutions to avoid paying tax

-- Illegal Phoenix activities: defined by the ATO as when ‘a new company is created to continue the business of a company that has been deliberately liquidated to avoid paying its debts, including taxes, creditors and employee entitlements’
+- Illegal phoenix activity: defined by the ATO as when ‘a new company is created to continue the business of a company that has been deliberately liquidated to avoid paying its debts, including taxes, creditors and employee entitlements’

 - Abusive use of trusts: exploiting trusts to avoid paying tax by concealing income, artificially reducing income and mischaracterising financial transactions

-Australia’s large pool of superannuation funds is an attractive target for criminal groups and individuals, with offences including:
+Australia’s large pool of superannuation funds is an attractive target for criminal groups and individuals.
+Superannuation fraud offences include:

 - Fraudulently authorising the transfer of an individual’s superannuation funds into an illegitimate self-managed superannuation fund (SMSF) that is accessible by the criminal

 - Exploiting SMSF fund holders through fraudulent fund investments, non-existent schemes and charging excessive advisory fees